How do I choose the right gas fireplace and surround?

-We believe that buying gas fires doesn't have to be complicated.
-With all this in mind and to help you find the perfect gas fire, we've answered the most popular questions below to get you started.
+We believe that buying a gas fireplace doesn't have to be complicated.
+With all this in mind and to help you find the perfect fire and surround, we've answered the most popular questions below to get you started.

-- What are the different types of fires?
+- What are the different types of gas fires and surrounds?
 For conventional flue inset gas fires, we have four different sized engines which differ mainly by providing either radiant or radiant and convected heat, and the physical firebox depth.
 These are the Chewton (slimline radiant - depth 110mm), Asaba (slimline convector - depth 120mm), Whatley (full depth radiant - depth 180mm) and Walther (full depth convector - depth 250mm).

 - What control options are there on gas fires?
-Depending on the gas fire model, we offer up to three control methods - Manual - Rotary Control, Manual - Fingerslide Control and Remote Control.
+Depending on the fire and surround model, we offer up to three control methods - Manual - Rotary Control, Manual - Fingerslide Control and Remote Control.

 - How big does my fireplace opening need to be for a gas fire?
 It is important to know the opening dimensions (width x height x depth) of your fireplace.
 The only way to ensure this is accurate is by getting a Gas Safe engineer to remove your existing fire.
 Generally, the opening is 16" wide by 22" high (w406mm x h559mm).
 Most modern fireplace openings are the same but the depth can vary significantly.